 The description “fruity” has become such a positive in the last two decades that what I’m about to suggest may seem surprising, even sacrilegious.
 First let me say, I love fruit in wine.
-I just tasted Ridge’s newly released “Ponzo” Zinfandel 2011 from the Russian River Valley, and the wine has a core of fruit that’s as delicious as a puddle of jam in the center of a Danish pastry.
+I just tasted Ridge’s newly released “Ponzo” Zinfandel from the Russian River Valley of Sonoma, and the wine has a core of fruit that’s as delicious as a puddle of jam in the center of a Danish pastry.
 It’s an honest wine—a really good wine.
 But it’s not a great wine.

-Great wines, on the other hand, go beyond fruit and are woven through with complicated, even corrupt, aromas and flavors–things like tar, bitter espresso, roasted meats, worn leather, dark spices, rocks, wet bark, dead leaves, animal fur, and my favorite, sweaty men, to name a few.
+Great wines, on the other hand, go beyond fruit and are woven through with complicated, “corrupt” aromas and flavors–things like tar, bitter espresso, roasted meats, worn leather, dark spices, rocks, blood, wet bark, dead leaves, animal fur, and my favorite, sweaty men, to name a few.
 I think these beyond-fruit characteristics give wine a broader, deeper sensory impact.
 And it’s a hint of corruption that, in the end, takes wine into the realm of the intellectually stimulating.